arc-design/arc-theme/README.md

 Arc Pro is a flat theme with transparent elements for GTK 3, GTK 2 and GNOME Shell which supports GTK 3 and GTK 2 based desktop environments like GNOME, Unity, Budgie, Pantheon, Xfce, MATE, etc.

-Only GTK 3 is somewhat supported at the moment, this theme is very much a work in progress.
+Only GTK 3 (Gnome / Budgie) is somewhat supported at the moment, this theme is very much a work in progress.
 (Any help is much appreciated.)

-This version is a really hacked together one, in an attempt to make it dark gray.
-It's quite the work in progress, so expect most of it to not work properly.
+This version is a basic spin / hack in an attempt to make it dark gray, so expect most of it to not work properly.

 ## Arc-Pro will be available in three variants